-Finally, IRs must provide 24/7 emergency IR care to treat IR emergencies such as the embolization of hemorrhage and drainage of infected fluid collections including hydronephrosis and abdominopelvic abscesses.
-This will usually involve IR work in emergency on-call rotations, which ideally every hospital should provide [11].
+Finally, interventional radiologists must provide 24/7 emergency IR care to treat IR emergencies such as the embolization of hemorrhage and drainage of infected fluid collections including hydronephrosis and abdominopelvic abscesses.
+This will usually involve IR work in emergency on-call rotations, which ideally every hospital should provide (11).